Abdominal sounds

 - Endoscopy

 If there are signs of an emergency, you will be sent to the hospital.
-A tube may be placed through your nose or mouth into the stomach or intestines.
-This empties your intestines.
+A tube may be placed through your nose or mouth into the stomach or the upper intestine.
+This empties your stomach or upper intestine.
 In most cases, you will not be allowed to eat or drink anything so your intestines can rest.
 You will be given fluids through a vein (intravenously).

 You may be given medicine to reduce symptoms and to treat the cause of the problem.
 The type of medicine will depend on the cause of the problem.
 Some people may need surgery right away.